MasterAir/Corndel-DE-workshop-01-Learner/README.md

 VS Code is a powerful code editing development environment known as an IDE (Integrated Development Environment).

 > ❓ In your group, discuss any previous experience with VS Code and what you have used it for.
-Or perhaps you use other IDEs for coding such as PyCharm?
-What do you like and not like about VS Code, Pycharm or any other IDE for coding.
+Or, perhaps you use other IDEs for coding, such as PyCharm?
+What do you like and not like about VS Code, Pycharm or any other IDE for coding?

 In your Windows VM, you can install VS code manually from here: <https://code.visualstudio.com/download>

 Or... consider following the instructions below to use a PowerShell script[^4] that automates the installation of VS Code and useful extensions[^5].

 1. In your Windows VM, open Powershell[^6] as administrator.
 You can do this by:
-    - 1️⃣ searching for  `Powershell` in the search box of the taskbar,
+    - 1️⃣ Searching for  `Powershell` in the search box of the taskbar,
-    - 2️⃣ then right click on `Windows PowerShell` and
+    - 2️⃣ Then right click on `Windows PowerShell` and
-    - 3️⃣ select `Run as administrator`
+    - 3️⃣ Select `Run as administrator`.

 | ![powershell](/images/powershell.png) |
 |:--:|